CannyBangbang/Update-CSS-Variables-with-JS/README.md

 # Update CSS Variables with JS
 Project completed for the 30 day vanilla JS coding challenge.
-Simply a clock to show the current time.
+Putting sliders and selector on page to manipulate the images styling.

 ## License
 This project is licensed under the Apache License - see the LICENSE file for details